Leabhrán Eolais 2011-2012

 Labhairt na Gaeilge/Speaking Irish

 We are very pleased that you have chosen to have your child educated in Gaelscoil na Dúglaise.
 Our Gaelscoil embraces an Early Immersion Education Model providing education of the highest standard through the medium of Irish.
 Gaelscoil na Dúglaise sees to it that every learner reaches the highest possible level in linguistic, cognitive, emotional and social development and in the acquisition of Irish.
 As we endeavour to ensure your child fulfils his /her full bilingual potential we request your support that your child speaks Irish at all times in the environs of the school.
 Due regard is given to your child’s age.
-We give, at all times, encouragement and praise to the children in their efforts to speak Irish following our Scéim Luacha na Gaeilge Policy.
+At all times, encouragement and praise is given to the children in their efforts to speak Irish reflecting our Scéim Luacha na Gaeilge.
+You will be keep abreast of the most current incentives in our monthly newsletter.
 In the case where a child will not adhere to school policy we will contact parents.
 We look forward to your co-operation in our efforts to promote our language.
 Thank you.
 If you are in a position to speak Irish yourself we would urge you to do so.
 Go raibh maith agaibh.

 Ranganna Gaeilge/Irish Classes